canonical/hotsos/doc/source/contrib/scenarios.rst

 * :ref:`Checks<checks>`
 * :ref:`Conclusions<conclusions>`

-See :ref:`language reference<Main Properties>` for details on how to configure these properties.
+See :ref:`language reference<Principle Properties>` for details on how to configure these properties.

 Example Scenario
 ================